-Large brands use Innovation Labs to construct out-of-the-box solutions to entrenched challenges in their market.
+Large brands use dynamic innovation labs to construct out-of-the-box solutions to entrenched challenges in their market.
 Consider it a creative accelerator that supercharges your growth.

 The first step is to look inward to identify innovators within your company, and remove them from the bureaucracy that is preventing them from helping your brand reach its full potential.
 Place these people on a team together.
 Discuss the challenges you see both internally and externally.
 Agree on the problems they need to tackle.
 Challenge existing thinking surrounding these problems.

 And most importantly, ensure the executive leadership in your organization is open to the ideas the Innovation Lab brings to the table and prepared to incorporate them as part of their short and long-term growth strategy.